3 Days Touring Tokyo

 TO: Senso-ji (2 Chome-3-1 Asakusa, Taito City, Tokyo 111-0032, Japan)

-TRANSPORTATION: walk 9 min to Roppongi Station → Ginza Station via Local Kita-Koshigaya Hibiya Line → Asakusa Station via Local Asakusa Ginza Line then walk another 2 min to the temple (36 min, 5 stops then 10 stops switch at Ginza Station, ¥210)
+TRANSPORTATION: Roppongi Station → Ginza Station via Local Kita-Koshigaya Hibiya Line → Asakusa Station via Local Asakusa Ginza Line (36 min, 5 stops then 10 stops switch at Ginza Station, ¥210)

 People walking along a busy market street in Tokyo